boilthesea/forllm/assets/multimodal.md

     *   The `llm_worker` will have a new handler for `generate_audiobook_chapter`.
     *   The `tts_connector` will:
         1. Use the `chapter_id` to query `forllm_audio.db` and retrieve the `extracted_text`.
         2. Implement the refined, in-memory streaming architecture discussed in `kokoro_core.md`.
-Text will be fed sentence-by-sentence to the TTS engine, and the resulting audio chunks will be piped directly to a single `ffmpeg` process via `stdin`.
+Text will be fed segment-by-segment (where a segment is a user adjustable number of sentences anywhere from 1 to 5) to the TTS engine, and the resulting audio chunks will be piped directly to a single `ffmpeg` process via `stdin`.
         3. Each chapter will be saved as a temporary `.wav` or `.mp3` file.
 5.  **Final Assembly:**
     *   Once all child jobs for a parent are `complete`, the `llm_worker` will trigger a final assembly job.